CMU-Heinz-95702/Lab-3-Cloud-Interesting-Picture/readme.md

         http://localhost:8080/

 - you should see your app running.
 Test it to make sure it works correctly (again, use the port number from the run command if 8080 didn’t work for you).
-After making sure the app is running correctly, kill the program in the CMD or terminal window with ctrl-C.
+After showing the running app to your TA, kill the program in the CMD or terminal window with ctrl-C.

 ---

-### :checkered_flag: Answer question 3 on the Canvas quiz named Lab3_Quiz.
+# :checkered_flag: **Checkpoint: This is the Checkpoint for Lab 3.** #

 ---